ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 Demonstrates how to create a CustomRenderableSeries using the MVVM API in SciChart WPF

+### Custom CompositeAnnotation Example

+Demonstrates how to create a CustomCompositeAnnotation in SciChart WPF

 ### Hit-Test and get Point 3D

 Demonstrates how to use the Hit-Test 3D API to retrieve a Point 3D by mouse click